Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_86

-Michael starts to believe that Alison is experiencing some kind of uncanny paranormal phenomena, when she returns home he begins to quiz her randomly pulling out books from the shelf of the vacant apartment 4B… As he shows her pages, she begins to fluently read Latin phrases though it appears to her as being written in English.
+Michael starts to believe that Alison is experiencing some kind of uncanny paranormal phenomena.
+When she returns home, he begins to quiz her, randomly pulling out books from the shelf of the vacant apartment 4B.
+As he shows her pages, she begins to read Latin phrases fluently, though it appears to her as if they were written in English.
 Of course, Michael is suspicious of Father Halliran’s mysterious blind priest on the top floor.
-When he tries to question him, there is no answer and the door is locked.
+When he tries to question him, there is no answer, and the door is locked.

 They try to get inside Father Halliran’s apartment, but the lock has been changed.